testissimo/testissimo.github.io/documentation/getting-started.md

 ## Write First Test

-Since, your repo is empty, there are no components to use in test.
-Lets write test without it.
+Since your repo is empty, there are no components to use in the test.
+Let's write a test without it.
 Press "space" or ctrl+space (windows) or cmd+space (osx), you will list of available prefixes, the building blocks of tests.

 TODO: hints image